Skip to content

 Single Project And Single Organization

-When you are working with the vcfa-all-apps project type, each project that you generate is intended to work with only a single project and and a single organization.
+When you are working with the vcfa-all-apps project type, each project that you generate is intended to work with a single project and a single organization only.
 In case you need to work with more that one project or organization, you need to generate a separate Maven project for each of them.

 For every object type that contains the organization or the projectId key in the JSON definition (such as VCFA policies), the following behavior applies.